As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 - In a food processor or blender, blend the chickpeas, aquafaba, artichoke hearts, olives, garlic, lemon juice, and tahini.
 Stop to scrape down the sides once or twice, as needed.
 Taste for salt and add as needed.

 - Once the hummus is entirely smooth, move to a serving dish.
-If using, drizzle with extra virgin olive oil, a handful of freshly chopped chives, and a sprinkling of feta cheese.
-Serve with crackers or crusty bread, or use it as a dip with carrot and celery sticks.
+If using, drizzle with extra virgin olive oil, a handful of freshly chopped chives, and a sprinkling of vegan feta cheese.
+Serve with crackers or crusty bread.
+Or use it as a dip with carrot and celery sticks.

 Notes